Croats of Bosnia and Herzegovina: Federal level

 The Parliament of the Federation of Bosnia and Herzegovina consists also of two chambers, House of Representatives, which consists of 98 members, and House of Peoples that consists of 58 members.

-Members of the House of Representatives are elected directly by the citizens of Bosnia and Herzegovina, while members of the House of Peoples are selected by the cantonal assemblies.
+Members of the House of Representatives are elected directly by the citizens of Bosnia and Herzegovina.
+In contrast, members of the House of Peoples are selected by the cantonal assemblies.
 There are 17 representatives in the House of Peoples of each constitutive nation, Bosniaks, Croats, and Serbs.
-Other 7 representatives are those of national minorities.
+The Other seven representatives are those of national minorities.

-In electing the President and two Vice-Presidents of the Federation, at least one-third of the delegates of the respective Bosniak, Croat or Serb caucuses in the House of Peoples may nominate the President and two Vice presidents of the Federation.
-The election for the President and two Vice Presidents of the Federation shall require the joint approval of the list of three nominees, by a majority vote in the House of Representatives, and then by a majority vote in the House of Peoples, including the majority of each constituent people's caucus.
-Current President of the Federation of Bosnia and Herzegovina is Marinko Čavara of the Croatian Democratic Union.
+In electing the president and two vice-presidents of the Federation, at least one-third of the delegates of the respective Bosniak, Croat or Serb caucuses in the House of Peoples may nominate the president and two vice presidents of the Federation.
+The election for the president and two vice presidents of the Federation shall require the joint approval of the list of three nominees by a majority vote in the House of Representatives, and then by a majority vote in the House of Peoples, including the majority of each constituent people's caucus.
+The current president of the Federation of Bosnia and Herzegovina is Marinko Čavara of the Croatian Democratic Union.

-The Government of the Federation of Bosnia and Herzegovina needs to be composed of 16 ministers, 8 Bosniaks, 5 Croats and 3 Serbs.
+The Government of the Federation of Bosnia and Herzegovina should be composed of 16 ministers, with 8 Bosniaks, 5 Croats, and 3 Serbs.

 In January 2017, Croatian National Assembly stated that "if Bosnia and Herzegovina wants to become self-sustainable, then it is necessary to have an administrative-territorial reorganization, which would include a federal unit with a Croatian majority.
 It remains the permanent aspiration of the Croatian people of Bosnia and Herzegovina."

 Political parties

-Currently, there are several Croatian political parties in Bosnia and Herzegovina, many corresponding to parties within Croatia itself.
+Currently, several Croatian political parties are active in Bosnia and Herzegovina, many of which correspond to parties within Croatia itself.
 The Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH), Croatian Democratic Union 1990 (HDZ 1990) are the most popular parties.

 HDZ was founded in 1990 and is a major political party among the Croats of Bosnia and Herzegovina, being the most powerful during the Bosnian War (1992–1995) and the existence of the Croatian Republic of Herzeg-Bosnia (1991–1994).
 HDZ is Christian democratic, conservative and pro-Europeanist political party.

 HDZ 1990 is a split party of the Croatian Democratic Union, founded in 2006, however, their ideology is very similar to one of the HDZ.
 HDZ 1990 is also Christian democratic and pro-Europeanist.